Food and Drug Administration, HHS.

 The comment cited the example of research studies using new therapeutic modalities for the human immunodeficiency virus (HIV) and the acquired immunodeficiency virus (AIDS) in the HIV epidemic in the late 1980s and early 1990s and stated that many adolescents who sought treatment for HIV requested that their diagnosis be kept confidential from their parents.
 The comment stated that such confidential treatment was provided to these adolescents based on State laws allowing physicians to treat adolescents for sexually transmitted diseases without parental involvement.
 The comment continued that when new drugs became available only under research protocols, these adolescents would not have been afforded the potential benefits from participation in such clinical trials if parental permission were required.
 The comment stated that clinicians responded to this problem by asking IRBs to invoke 45 CFR 46.408(c) of HHS subpart D to allow the research to proceed without informing the parents of adolescents who requested confidentiality.
 This comment also urged the development of guidance to protect the interests of adolescents and children who are research subjects.

 We have reviewed this issue and have decided not to adopt the waiver of parental or guardian permission.
-We acknowledge that FDA and HHS regulations are not harmonized on this point; however, as discussed in the paragraphs that follow, we consider this difference to be necessary and appropriate in light of FDA's existing statutory and regulatory scheme.
+We acknowledge that FDA and HHS regulations are not harmonized on this point; however, as discussed in the paragraphs that follow, we consider this difference to be necessary and appropriate in light of FDA's existing Start Printed Page 12946statutory and regulatory scheme.
 Furthermore, we conclude that, notwithstanding the decision not to adopt the waiver of parental or guardian permission, FDA's regulations will ensure that, as required by section 2701 of the Children's Health Act, all FDA-regulated clinical investigations are in compliance with 45 CFR part 46.
 Section 46.408(c) of HHS subpart D does not represent a requirement that must be met in order for a clinical investigation to be conducted in compliance with HHS subpart D; rather, this waiver provision allows for a waiver of certain requirements of HHS subpart D.

 We recognize that mature adolescents may contract diseases such as HIV-AIDS and other sexually transmissible diseases, and that there are important issues relating to the confidentiality of treatment sought.
 We note that in some situations a State may grant certain classes of mature adolescents of a specific age the right to consent to treatments or procedures involved in a clinical investigation.
 These mature minors would not meet the definition of children under § 50.3(o) and thus would not be subject to the requirements of this subpart.
 Similarly, minors deemed “emancipated” by state law also would not meet the definition of children under § 50.3(o) and would not be subject to the requirements of this subpart.
 Mature or emancipated minors would be allowed to consent to participation in FDA-regulated research without the need for parental or guardian permission.
 Thus, we consider reliance on established state and/or local laws that establish an adolescent as mature and/or emancipated to be appropriate in this context.
 Furthermore, it would be difficult to limit the interpretation and application of a waiver provision to narrowly apply to a limited set of circumstances or appropriate conditions, as suggested by one comment.

-In FDA's view, adopting the waiver provision in 45 CFR 46.408(c) would be prohibited by the FD Act in certain circumstances, and would be inconsistent with FDA's implementing regulations.
-Specifically, section 520(g)(3) of the FD Act, which was added to the FD Act as part of the Medical Device Amendments of 1976 (94), requires that informed consent be obtained from each human subject in a clinical trial of a device, except when an exception is granted in certain narrow emergency situations.
+In FDA's view, adopting the waiver provision in 45 CFR 46.408(c) would be prohibited by the FD&C Act in certain circumstances, and would be inconsistent with FDA's implementing regulations.
+Specifically, section 520(g)(3) of the FD&C Act, which was added to the FD&C Act as part of the Medical Device Amendments of 1976 (Pub.
+L. 94-295), requires that informed consent be obtained from each human subject in a clinical trial of a device, except when an exception is granted in certain narrow emergency situations.
 Thus, the circumstances in which an exception from the requirement for informed consent can be granted in a clinical investigation of a medical device are specifically set forth in FDA's statute.
 When FDA issued its informed consent regulations (46 FR 8942, January 27, 1981), the agency sought to create a single set of informed consent regulations (part 50), including provisions for an exception from the requirement for informed consent, that would provide consistent protections for subjects in trials subject to FDA jurisdiction, regardless of the type of product being investigated.
-Accordingly, the provisions in part 50 pertaining to exceptions from the requirement for informed consent are based on those in section 520(g)(3) of the FD Act, and apply to all FDA-regulated clinical investigations.
+Accordingly, the provisions in part 50 pertaining to exceptions from the requirement for informed consent are based on those in section 520(g)(3) of the FD&C Act, and apply to all FDA-regulated clinical investigations.

 Because parental or guardian permission takes the place of informed consent when the human subject is a child, a waiver of permission (as in 45 CFR 46.408(c) of the HHS regulations) is equivalent to a waiver of or exception from the requirement for informed consent, regardless of whether child assent is obtained.
-If we were to amend our regulations to allow for IRB waiver of or exception from the requirement to obtain permission in certain clinical investigations involving children, we would be prohibited from doing so by section 520(g)(3) of the FD Act with regard to medical device trials.
+If we were to amend our regulations to allow for IRB waiver of or exception from the requirement to obtain permission in certain clinical investigations involving children, we would be prohibited from doing so by section 520(g)(3) of the FD&C Act with regard to medical device trials.
 Thus, we would have two disparate standards of human subject protection (one for clinical trials of devices and one for other trials regulated by FDA) based not on ethical considerations, but rather based solely on the type of product being studied.
 We conclude that this result would not be in the interest of public health and safety, and that public health and safety is best served by having uniform informed consent requirements across medical product categories and that the informed consent requirements should not vary depending on whether a clinical trial regulated by FDA involves a drug, biological product, device, or other product subject to FDA jurisdiction.

 We note that § 50.23 sets forth an exception from the general requirement to obtain informed consent in certain situations when a human subject is confronted by a life-threatening situation necessitating the use of a test article when there is not sufficient time to obtain consent from the subject or the subject's legal representative.
 FDA interprets this provision to apply to children when there is not sufficient time to obtain parental or guardian permission.
 The regulation therefore allows a test article to be administered to a child if the investigator and an independent physician who is not otherwise participating in the clinical investigation certify in writing, before use of the test article, that certain conditions are met, including that there is no alternative method of approved or generally recognized therapy that provides an equal or greater likelihood of saving the life of the child.
 However, § 50.23 also provides that, if immediate use of the test article is, in the investigator's opinion, required to preserve the life of the subject (in this context, the child), and time is not sufficient to obtain the required independent determination in advance of using the test article, the determinations of the clinical investigator shall be made and, within 5 working days after the use of the article, be reviewed and evaluated in writing by a physician who is not participating in the clinical investigation.
 In either situation, the written documentation must be submitted to the IRB within 5 working days after the use of the test article.